big-edd/System-Admin-Scripts/README.md

 At a previous role (way back) there were some Informix C-ISAM databases (and later D-ISAM I believe).

 As the development team were always too busy for ad hoc checks on the data, I often found myself writing script to search for information in the database files.
-So I wrote this script to read data out of a databases table, and output this to a CSV file.
+So I wrote this script to read data out of a database table, and output this to a CSV file.
 People interested in this data could then use Excel to manipulate, filter and sort to their hearts content.